nefiertsrebliS/mqtt-landroid-bridge/README.md

 	"logLevel": "info"
 }
 ```
-were
+where
 * subtopics uses subtopics in your mqtt data structure if set to true
 * options will be passed to NodeJS's MQTT Client Constructor.
 See here for possible options: https://github.com/mqttjs/MQTT.js/#client

 If you set `subtopics": true` the bridge uses a more complex MQTT topic structure with additional subtopics.
-Please note that this is *not* compatible with the MQTTworx-Modul of IP-Symcon!
+Please note that this is **not** compatible with the [MQTTworx-Modul](https://github.com/nefiertsrebliS/MQTTworx) of IP-Symcon!

 MQTT topic structure without additional subtopics (default, `subtopics": false`):
 ```